 Working together since the start of Mai Wiru, they achieved terrific results, increasing the availability and affordability to healthy food, and supporting a reduction in people’s sugar consumption.
 Nutritionists worked with suppliers to improve products – for example, white bread is still the most popular bread on the APY Lands, but it was low in fibre.
 The nutritionist at the time worked with the bakers to develop a high fibre white bread that people in community still enjoyed, and as a result, elected to purchase.

 Damon saw a place that he could help and put his money and energy where his mouth is.
-Damon works with a team [insert hyperlink to ‘Our Team”] to raise the much needed funds to support community driven programs [hyperlink to ‘Our Programs’].
+Damon works with a team to raise the much needed funds to support community driven programs.

 It is time to support people to improve their nutrition and we can do this by raising the much needed money to support community driven programs.
 Your tax deductible donation will help support a variety of projects.
 Donate today!